zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

   Note that many of these are similar to charts surfaced in Lab 1: Exercise 2 which introduced the Explain feature.

-6. Now let’s see where this data comes from.
+6. Now let us see where this data comes from.
      - 1st choose the Prepare tab at the top left of the page.
      - 2nd select the "EMPLOYEE\_ATTRITION" dataset at the bottom of the page.
      - 3rd click the Edit Data Set icon at the top RHS under the Save button.